tfpractice/todoStitch/README.md

  Read and write operations cannot query on the field; query predicates on that field will not match any documents for read or write operations.
  Read operations will omit the field in their results.

-And these rules fall into two categories
+These rules fall into two categories
- -  _Top Level Document_ apply to any and all fields in a document
+ -  _Top Level Document_ , which apply to any and all fields in a document
- - _Field Specific Rules_ apply to specific fields and their descendants
+ - _Field Specific Rules_, which apply to specific fields and their descendants

 and can be specified as JSON documents
 ~~~js